grhatch/grhatch/README.md

   (I'm also interested in actuarial science)

 - 🔭 I’m currently working on a mobile app for my company's clients!
-- 🌱 I’m currently learning many data science concepts including machine learning and model making!
+- 🌱 I’m currently learning many data science concepts including machine learning and modeling data!
-- ⚡ Fun fact: I LOVE Star Wars!
+- ⚡ Fun fact: I LOVE Star Wars, and I sing in the BYU Men's Chorus!